MicrosoftDocs/PlayReady/Docs/Packaging/content-packaging-and-delivery.md

 ## Using encryption tools

-Playready supports the ISO IEC common encryption standard.
+PlayReady supports the ISO IEC common encryption standard.
 This process is the same as described in [Basic encryption and licensing process](../Overview/simple-end-to-end-system.md#basicprocess), except headers will be included for other DRMs – each as the payload of the Protection System Specific Header (‘pssh’) box, identified by that DRM’s SystemID.
 All those headers will have their own syntax that designates the KIDs or the information required to ultimately access the content keys.
 And the content keys for this asset are going to be the same for all the DRMs.

 ![Common Encryption Diagram](../images/common_encryption_diagram.png)